PoCInnovation/Workshops/software/07.Expo/README.md

 - A **flip** button that changes the camera type from front to back and vice versa
 - A **trigger** button that will take a picture and save it to the camera roll

-> You'll need to use React refs to take a picture
+> You'll need to use [React refs](https://reactjs.org/docs/hooks-reference.html#useref) to take a picture
+> Your IDE might show an error when using the `ref` attribute, you can ignore it as it shouldn't block the compilation

 ## Bonus